Seven Disciplines of Abstinence — Letting go — (I Peter 2:11– putting off)

 - Fasting – Abstaining from food to express our dependence on God.
 Fasting is meant to be an act of humbling oneself before God to seek His help and deliverance.
 It is often associated with repentance (Deuteronomy 8:3-5; Matthew 4:2;6:16-18).

 - Denial – Intentionally denying yourself certain legitimate pleasures to find your sufficiency in God and/or a higher fulfillment in God (Matthew 16:24-26).

 - Sacrifice – Giving of ourselves and our resources beyond what seems reasonable to express our dependency on God (time/service/money).
 C.S.
-Lewis has written: “… if our expenditure on comforts, luxuries, amusements, etc., is up to the standard common among those with the same income as our own, we are probably giving away too little.
+Lewis wrote, “… if our expenditure on comforts, luxuries, amusements, etc., is up to the standard common among those with the same income as our own, we are probably giving away too little.
 If our charities do not at all pinch or hamper us, I should say they are too small.
-There ought to be things we should like to do and cannot because our charitable expenditure excludes them.” (see: Matthew 6:24; Luke 17:10)
+There ought to be things we should like to do and cannot because our charitable expenditure excludes them” (see: Matthew 6:24; Luke 17:10).

 - Secrecy – Living before an audience of one and doing things without others knowing about it (Matthew 6:5-6; 25:34-40; Philippians 2:3; Hebrews 6:10).